MaggieAppleton/arbour/Specs/MicroMacro.md

 I think some people will want unique types.
 For example, my types are essay, note, book, design pattern, now update, podcast, and conference talk.
 Someone who doesn't care about design patterns or do conference talks wouldn't need these types.

 A developer might have types like code snippet, prototype, and project.

+Some sensible default types to start with:

+- Post (macro) – longform written content.
+Encompasses essays and notes.
+- Twoot (micro) – equivalent of a tweet, but a funnier word (mashup of tweet, toot, and thread)
+- Question (micro)
+- Book (micro)
+- Zettle (micro)